NuGet/NuGetGallery/README.md

+﻿more is coming

-﻿[NuGet Gallery](https://www.nuget.org/) — Where packages are found
+[NuGet Gallery](https://www.nuget.org/) — Where packages are found
 =======================================================================

 This project powers [nuget.org](https://www.nuget.org), the home for .NET's open-source ecosystem.
 For information about NuGet, visit the [Home repository](https://github.com/nuget/home).